johnseekins/ice_detention_scraper/README.md

 > Note ICE has been renaming known "detention center" sites to "processing center", and so on.

-The initial scrape data also keeps a `base64` ecoded string containing the original HTML that was scraped from ice.gov about the facility.
-Keeping this initial data allows us to verify the resulting extracted data if we need to.

 It also shows the ICE "field office" managing each detention facility.

 On the OpenStreetMap (OSM) CSV results, if the URL includes a "way" then it has probably identified the correctly tagged